woodsidenetworks/worldskillsireland/README.md

 # 🏁 NimbleGrid Solutions — VPN, Routing and Segmentation Challenge

+# 🚨 Important — Challenge Infrastructure Rules

-_This challenge infrastructure is provided by **Woodside Networks** for competition use._
+The infrastructure for this challenge is hosted by **Woodside Networks**.

-🚨 **Important**: Competitors must **not** carry out any actions that would be harmful to the infrastructure.
+<span style="color:red; font-weight:bold">It is strictly prohibited</span> to carry out any actions that would be harmful to the infrastructure or impact other competitors.

 This includes, but is not limited to:
-- Cryptocurrency mining (e.g. Bitcoin mining)
+- ⛏️ Cryptocurrency mining (e.g. Bitcoin mining)
-- Port scanning or attacking infrastructure components outside your assigned environment
+- 🔍 Port scanning or attacking infrastructure components **outside your assigned environment**
-- Attempting to exploit or tamper with systems such as the WAN gateway or other shared network resources
+- 🛑 Attempting to exploit or tamper with systems such as the WAN gateway, shared network resources, or the underlying hosting platform
+- 🎯 Attacking, scanning, or interfering with other competitors’ systems or challenge environments

-Any such actions will result in immediate disqualification and may lead to removal from the competition.
+Any such activity will result in **immediate disqualification** and may lead to **removal from the competition**.

+---

 ## 📘 Overview